-Now this is looking much more dramatic and moody, but I’ve lost some important detail in certain focal points.
-You can see that the center of the photo was also effected by this heavy vignette, which is a common side effect of the global post-crop vignette tool.
+Now, this is looking much more dramatic and moody, but I’ve lost some important detail in certain focal points.
+You can see that the center of the photo was also affected by this heavy vignette, which is a common side effect of the global post-crop vignette tool.

 Not to worry!
 To counteract this, I’ll add some radial filters to make these important areas pop again.

 Let’s go over to the radial filter tool and click + drag a big oval over the center of my photo.
 Make sure that “invert mask” is selected, and feathering is up to 100.
 The goal here is to brighten up the center focal points (the cluster of boats, islands, and a bit of the foreground rock) which will redirect the focus back to center.

 Your radial filter should look something like the image above.
 Once you’ve got your radial filter placed, make the following adjustments in the radial filter panel:

 These targeted adjustments allow me to brighten up the image without losing all that great contrast and tonal range.
 Your image will look so much better when you fine tune these sliders to the unique tonal values of the affected area (for this case, inside of the radial filter) as opposed to just pumping up the exposure alone.